 How To Fix Hormonal Imbalance?

-- Consume *at least* 4-5 servings of a variety of fruit per day
+- Consume at least four to five servings of a variety of fruit per day.

 - Eat adequate salt, based on taste and cravings.